daningalla/cli-args/README.md

 >
 > The `Invoke` and `InvokeAsync` extension methods are source generated.
 If they are not available, rebuild your project.

 Commands can have sub-commands that perform different actions.
-Consider `dotnet nuget push` and `dotnet nuget delete` CLI commands.
+Consider `dotnet nuget push` and `dotnet nuget delete` tool commands.
 Whereas `dotnet` is the program name and would be defined as the root command, `nuget` is a sub-command defined within the root command, and `push` and `delete` are sub-commands defined within the `nuget` command.
 The above could be minimally configured as follows:

 ```csharp
 var nugetCommand = new Command("nuget")